Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Introduction

 Indeed, we will determine the structure of ${\rm NS} (S_{P_k})$ $(k\in \{6,\ldots,18\})$ in Theorem \ref{ThmNSEvident}.
 Theorem \ref{ThmMain} immediately follows from Theorem \ref{ThmNSEvident} (see Corollary \ref{CorTr}).
 Also, this main theorem establishes that the Dolgachev conjecture holds for Fano polytopes.

 In our proof, it is important to study divisors on $S_P$ with large Picard number.
-For the cases of $S_P$, unlike the cases of $S_{P^\circ}$, algebrogeometric techniques for toric divisors are not so effective.
+For the cases of $S_P$, unlike the cases of $S_{P^\circ}$, it does not appears to be enough to apply techniques of toric divisors.
 Therefore, our mathematical argument is much different to those of \cite{K2} or \cite{Mase}.
-We will explicitly take a divisor $F$ on each $S_P$ whose self intersection number is $0$.
+We will explicitly take a divisor $F$ on each $S_P$ whose self intersection number is zero.
 Then, we obtain an elliptic fibration $\pi_P: S_P \rightarrow \mathbb{P}^1 (\mathbb{C})$ with a general fibre $F$.
 Each fibration $\pi_P$ has sections $\mathbb{P}^1(\mathbb{C}) \rightarrow S_P$.
 Such a fibration is called a Jacobian elliptic fibration.
 We will make full use of arithmetic properties of even lattices and Mordell-Weil groups in order to determine ${\rm NS}(S_P)$ in Section 4 and 5.

 As a matter of fact, our proof of the main theorem is heavily due to nice properties of the fibration $\pi_P$.
 Let us summarize our argument.
-For each $P$, we will introduce a sublattice $E_P$ of ${\rm NS}(S_P)$ generated by a general fibre, sections and appropriately selected irreducible components of the singular fibres of $\pi_P$ (see Table 8 and 9).
-The lattice $E_P$ will be called the evident lattice attached to $\pi_P.$ The absolute value $|\det (E_P)|$ of the discriminant of our lattice $E_P$ is equal to $|\det({\rm NS})(S_{P^\circ})|$, which is already calculated in \cite{K2} or \cite{Mase}.
+For each $P$, take a very general member $S_P$ of the family.
+We will introduce a sublattice $E_P$ of ${\rm NS}(S_P)$ generated by a general fibre, sections and appropriately selected irreducible components of the singular fibres of $\pi_P$ (see Table 5 and 6).
+The lattice $E_P$ will be called the evident lattice attached to $\pi_P.$ The absolute value $|\det (E_P)|$ is equal to $|\det({\rm NS}(S_{P^\circ}))|$, which is already calculated in \cite{K2} or \cite{Mase}.
 Moreover, our lattice $E_P$ defines a period mapping for the family of $S_P$ as in Section 3.
-By using these properties, we will prove that $E_P$ is equal to ${\rm NS}(S_P)$ in Theorem \ref{ThmNSEvident}.
+We will see the Picard number of $S_P$ is equal to the rank of $E_P$ (Theorem \ref{ThmPic}).
+We will study the invariant of the even lattice $E_P$ in Section 4.
+Furthermore, in Section 5, we will determine the structure of the Mordell-Weil group ${\rm MW}(\pi_P,O)$ associated with $\pi_P$ for each Fano polytope $P$.
+Here, $O $ is the section of $\pi_P$ corresponding to the identity element of the group.
+Then, we will prove that $E_P$ is equal to ${\rm NS}(S_P)$ (Theorem \ref{ThmNSEvident}) and that the Dolgachev conjecture holds for $P$ (Corollary \ref{CorTr}).
 We note that each $S_P$ has several Jacobian elliptic fibrations.
-However, not every Jacobian elliptic fibration is useful to determine the lattice structure in question.
-Our fibration $\pi_P$ is necessary for our proof of the main theorem, because it has particular properties as we saw in the above paragraph.
-It is highly non-trivial to find such a fibration.
-Actually, our $\pi_P$ for every $P$ was explicitly constructed by the first author with the greatest care and it first appeared in his master thesis \cite{M1}.
+However, not every Jacobian elliptic fibration is effective to determine the lattice structure in question.
+Our fibration $\pi_P$ initially appears in \cite{M1} and \cite{M2}.
+It has profitable properties for our purpose.